UlordChain/Document/Proof-of-Work.md

 |--|------|------|------|------|
 | Distribution | 36% | 53% | 1% | 10% |

-**The execution time of function cryptoHello concentrates on modification memory in alg-2.**
+**The execution time of function CryptoHello concentrates on modification memory in alg-2.**

-**Performance of One-way function cryptoHello**
+**Performance of One-way function CryptoHello**
-Table 2-4 and figure 2-1 show the performance of one-way function cryptoHello on different performance.
+Table 2-4 and figure 2-1 show the performance of one-way function CryptoHello on different performance.
 The thread number with the highest performance exactly is equal to the number of the cores.
-**Table 2-4 Throughput of One-way Function cryptoHello on Different Platforms (hashes per second)**
+**Table 2-4 Throughput of One-way Function CryptoHello on Different Platforms (hashes per second)**

 | Number of Threads | 1 | 4 | 8 | 12 | 16 | 24 | 32 | 48 | 64 |
 |----|---|---|---|---|---|---|---|----|---|